 Inspired by the beachwear brand by the same name, the Salt Life Food Shack is a fun, surf-themed beach restaurant with a desirable menu of burgers, seafood, sushi, and more.
-The casual two-story eatery features live music daily at 5:30 PM.
+The casual two-story eatery features live music daily.

 Curry dishes are my favorite, and I was quite shocked to see an ethnic dish like this on the Salt Life Food Shack menu, so of course, I ordered it.
 My Crunchy Chicken Thai Bowl was so scrumptious—almond crusted chicken over a bed of rice with veggies and a yellow cream curry sauce.
 Fresh coconut shavings added a nice second layer to the flavors.
 I ate every last bite.
 My friend chose a burger and fries, plated beautifully with a side of Shack sauce.
 Nom!

 During my trip to Jacksonville, I was privy to enjoy two-holiday performances of A Christmas Carol at both the Alhambra Theatre and the Times-Union Center.
 Before the performance, I enjoyed a delicious three-course holiday meal, which could be added on to the ticket price.